woossi0/suite/docs/usermanual/source/introduction/samplelayers.rst

 World
 -----

-The OpenGeo Suite also includes a number of world layers including:
+The OpenGeo Suite provides a number of world layers including:

 .. list-table::
    :widths: 10 10 7